visualopsholdings/nodes-devops/ubuntu/24.04/README.md

 That's it :-)

-OR, you can replace this step by downloading and building from source:
+It's possible that when you run one of the binaries you find that it's missing teh exact libraries for your slightly different Ubuntu version.
+If so, you can replace this step by downloading and building from source:

 - https://github.com/visualopsholdings/nodes
 - https://github.com/visualopsholdings/nodes-irc